tweag/nickel/rfcs/007-bytecode-interpreter.md

 guided by the following principles:

-- **fast compilation**: although we might provide facilities to distribute compiled Nickel code in the future, this must be thought of as some form of bonus caching.
-The normal workflow is to compile Nickel code from source and run it in a row.
+- **fast compilation**: although we might provide facilities to distribute compiled Nickel code in the future, this is just a bonus.
+The normal workflow we want to optimize for is to compile Nickel code from source and run it in a row.
 This must remain competitive with the current evaluation model for small configurations with little to no computation.
 Thus, the compiler must be fast (which often means it must be simple).
-Ideally, all the program transformations and the compilation should be doable in one pass (this might be hard to satisfy depending on current and future program transformations, but is an ideal goal).
+Ideally, all the program transformations and the compilation should be doable in one pass (this might be hard to satisfy depending on current and future program transformations, but it's an ideal goal).
 - **simplicity**: it goes hand in hand with fast compilation.
 But beyond performance, we want to lay the foundation for a maintainable virtual machine and thus start simple.
 We can leave many improvements and